We may receive compensation when you click on links to products from our partners.

 Whether you keep on being let down for a promotion and pay rise, or your vacation requests keep on getting declined, you should gather evidence and create a written statement.
 Send it to your supervisor or the HR department, and ask for an acknowledgment and a written answer.
 If you don’t get the answers within a certain period of time, you should move on to the next step.

 When you don’t get the answers you are looking for, and your relationship with your supervisor and the management is strained, you should ask for mediation.
 In case you feel like you cannot work with the people who are treating you unfairly, you have to put your concerns in writing and ask for a mediation session with a work coach or human resource representative.

 In case you feel like driving up to the brick wall every time you are looking for answers, you should get in touch with a union representative who can negotiate the terms of employment and get the answers from the company that they refused to give you.
 Unions still have a lot of bargaining power, so you should take advantage of the services they offer.

 Seek Legal Advice

 When nothing else works, your only option left is seeking legal representation.
 Search for recommendations online and find specialist employment attorneys.
-You can ask for answers first, and if your employer is not willing to collaborate, you might be thinking about seeking a financial compensation for distress and damages.
+You can ask for answers first, and if your employer is not willing to collaborate, you might be thinking about seeking financial compensation for distress and damages.
 Talk openly with your legal representative and explore your options before you start the process.

-Discrimination and unfair treatment at work are more common than you would think.
+Discrimination and unfair treatment at work is more common than you would think.
 Many employees would rather leave than pick a fight against a large organization.
 Before you make a decision to give up your career within the company, you should consider your options carefully and try to resolve the issues to everyone’s satisfaction.